-7 tips for creating a compelling LinkedIn Company Page
+8 tips for creating a successful LinkedIn Company Page

-Choosing a profile image is straightforward: take your company logo (the same one you’re using on your other social media channels) and resize it to fit with LinkedIn’s requirements.
+Choosing a LinkedIn profile image is straightforward: take your company logo (the same one you’re using on your other social media channels) and resize it to fit the platform’s requirements.

 The profile banner above your company logo offers a bit more room for creativity, as there are no hard-and-fast rules for using this space (other than some sizing requirements).